peter88213/yw2odm/docs/usage.md

 ------------------------------------------------------------------

-The yw2odm Python script creates an ODM master document plus runs through all chapters and scenes of a yWriter 7 project and fills XTG templates.
+The yw2odm Python script creates an ODM master document plus one ODT sub document per chapter.

 ## Instructions for use